-Other recommended forms of fasting, as regards alcoholic drink, needless television, video games, internet use, and social entertainment, are of true spiritual value and strongly encouraged.
+Other recommended forms of fasting, as regards alcoholic drink, needless television, video games, Internet use, and social entertainment, are of true spiritual value and strongly encouraged.

 Funeral Masses may not be celebrated on Holy Thursday, Good Friday, or Holy Saturday, nor on the Sundays of Lent.
-When pastoral reasons require that a funeral be celebrated on these days, a Liturgy of the Word with the Final Commendation is to be held.
+When pastoral reasons require a funeral be celebrated on these days, a Liturgy of the Word with the Final Commendation is to be held.

-From a rubric of the Roman Missal for the Fifth Sunday of Lent: “In the Dioceses of the United States, the practice of covering crosses and images throughout the church from this Sunday of Lent may be observed.
+From a rubric of the Roman Missal for the Fifth Sunday of Lent: “In the dioceses of the United States, the practice of covering crosses and images throughout the church from this Sunday of Lent may be observed.
 Crosses remain covered until the end of the Celebration of the Lord’s Passion on Good Friday, but images remain covered until the beginning of the Easter Vigil.”